GitteV-2159432/BackendProjectAssignment/Accessibility Documenation.md

 ### Tab Component

 - Used `role="tablist"` and `role="tab"` appropriately
-- Used `aria-selected` and `aria-controls` to indicate active tab
+- Used `aria-selected` and `aria-controls` to indicate active tab and link cards to active tab
 - Enabled keyboard navigation using arrow keys and `Enter`

 ### Cards (Plans, Workouts, Exercises)

 - Provided readable and structured headings (`<h2>` for names)
-- Used descriptive `alt` text or `aria-label` on icons like the bookmark or "more" button
+- Used descriptive `aria-label` on icons like the bookmark or "more" button
 - Ensured proper focus for screen readers and tab navigation

 ### Forms

 - Associated labels with inputs using `<label htmlFor="">` and `id`
-- **Provided meaningful error messages and `aria-describedby` for validation**
+- Provided meaningful error messages
 - Ensured submit buttons are reachable and operable via keyboard

 ## Testing Tools Used